camptocamp/c2cgeoportal/doc/integrator/authentication.rst

 When using ``AuthTktAuthenticationPolicy``, an "auth ticket" cookie should be set in the request for the user to be identified.
 In some applications, using a custom identification mechanism may be needed instead, for instance to use SSO.
-Our knowledge base has an example of how this can be achieved.

 User validation
 ---------------